Alopmel/Alopmel/README.md

 - Auriga: Formed by a group of four people, we started this project in June.
 Auriga is a Spanish company dedicated to car service and maintenance.
 It's built with React, styled-components and atomic design.
 We also use NodeJS and Express, and MongoDB as a database.
-You can see it in the following <a href="https://auriga-app.herokuapp.com/" target="_blank">link, at the moment we only have the mobile version, so adjust the screen to see it well.
+You can see it in the following <a href="https://auriga-app.herokuapp.com/" target="_blank">link</a>, at the moment we only have the mobile version, so adjust the screen to see it well.